-Read the Medication Guide that comes with Dextroamphetamine Sulfate Tablets before you or your child starts taking them and each time you get a refill.
+Read the Medication Guide that comes with Dextroamphetamine sulfate tablets before you or your child starts taking it and each time you get a refill.
 There may be new information.
-This Medication Guide does not take the place of talking to your doctor about you or your child’s treatment with Dextroamphetamine Sulfate Tablets.
+This Medication Guide does not take the place of talking to your doctor about your or your child's treatment with Dextroamphetamine sulfate tablets.

 What is the most important information I should know about Dextroamphetamine Sulfate Tablets?

 The following have been reported with use of Dextroamphetamine sulfate tablets and other stimulant medicines.

 Tell your doctor about any mental problems you or your child have, or about a family history of suicide, bipolar illness, or depression.

 3. Circulation problems in fingers and toes [Peripheral vasculopathy, including Raynaud’s phenomenon]: